 The large majority of positions posted on the Employment page will be assigned to students currently enrolled in the Department of Biostatistics PhD program to fulfill an admissions commitment of multi-year support.
 Those students are asked to submit applications to express their preference, availability, and readiness for specific positions.
 Students currently enrolled in a different PhD program are welcome to apply, too, since sometimes the Department of Biostatistics' own PhD student cannot fill all available positions.
 A strong track-record in biostatistics or statistics is the chief requirement of appointment; for TA positions, an applicant should have already earned a high grade in the course to be taught.
-Students enrolled in Master's programs, including Biostatistics' MS Thesis and MS Capstone programs, are invited to submit a single annual application of interest here and will be contacted if their skills are a good match for an open position.
+Students enrolled in Master's programs, including Biostatistics' MS Thesis and MS Capstone programs, are invited to submit applications as well, and will be contacted if there is a shortage of qualified PhD applicants.

 Rights & Responsibilities